lexioho/elong/README.md

 # elong
-this is a effect for elong
+this is an effect for elong